 Apple Watch offers a bunch of preset workout options including Walking, Elliptical, Stair Stepper, Running, Pool Swim, Open Water Swim, HIIT Workout, Outdoor Cycling, Indoor Cycling, Rowing, Hiking, Yoga and Other.
 Picking the right one is vital to the Apple Watch understanding what you are doing.

-Workouts are all available via the Workout app on the Apple Watch, which can be accessed as a Complication or via the app icon on the app screen.
+Workouts are all available via the Workout app on the Apple Watch, which can be accessed as a Complication or via the app screen.
 The Apple Watch will also recognise you're doing a workout after 10 minutes of activity and automatically suggest starting a workout for you, though it isn't flawless.

 Tracking Workouts: Open, Calories, Distance, Time